Blog

 Drug Interactions

-Some medicines may interfere with FEIBA and how it works.
-If you are taking any other medications like antifibrinolytic agents, such as tranexamic acid and aminocaproic acid, during your treatment with FEIBA, it can increase your risks of thrombotic events.
+Some drugs may interfere with FEIBA and how it works.
+If you are taking any other medications like antifibrinolytic agents, such as tranexamic acid and aminocaproic acid, during your treatment with FEIBA, it can increase your risk of thrombotic events.

-Similarly, taking other coagulation factors can affect the efficacy of FEIBA.
-Therefore, it is recommended to always discuss your medication profile with your doctor before getting a prescription for FEIBA.
+Similarly, taking other coagulation factors and medications can affect the efficacy of FEIBA.
+Therefore, it is recommended to always discuss your medication profile with your doctor before getting a prescription.

 Precautionary Measures

-Always consult your healthcare provider before taking FEIBA if you are/have:
+Always consult your healthcare provider before taking the drug if you are/have:

 • Pregnant or plan to become pregnant